 Both the host and client should make sure that Parsec is allowed on the firewall.
 Here's how to do it on Windows:

 - Press Windows key + R, paste control firewall.cpl and press Enter

 - Select "Allow an app or feature...." in the sidebar

 - Click Change settings, search for Parsec and enable the checkboxes, then click OK

-If you want to be absolutely sure your firewall isn't the culprit, you can also disable it temporarily by selecting "Turn Windows Defender on or off" in the sidebar instead of "Allow an app or feature....", and disabling everything.
-Make sure to re-enable once you find out that's not it, though, or your PC will be more vulnerable to security issues.
+If you want to be absolutely sure your firewall isn't the culprit, you can also disable it temporarily by going to "Turn Windows Defender on or off" in the sidebar instead of "Allow an app or feature....".
+In this section, temporarily disable everything, and attempt to connect Make sure to re-enable once you find out that's not it, though, or your PC will be more vulnerable to security issues.

 If, for example, you purchased your own router and plugged it directly into your internet provider's router to improve the Wi-Fi signal in your house, that can prevent Parsec from making the connection.